jkampen-ucsd/GroupProject/README.md

 - Create `review_length` from the `review` text.
 - Create time-based features from timestamp columns.
 - Create recency features such as days since review or days since last played.
-- Apply log transformations to highly skewed columns such as playtime and vote counts.

 #### Scaling